/

 GETTING WHAT YOU PAY FOR

 We all love a bargain whether it is saving a few pounds or dollars each month.
-When you see broadband deals for under £25 or $30 it is very tempting to snap them up.
-However there is often a significant difference in what you receive compared to a premium package.
-We have analysed the hardware specs speed guarantees and support quality across the UK and USA markets to help you decide if the extra cost is actually a smart investment.
+When you see broadband deals for under £25 or $30 it is tempting to snap them up.
+Many lower-cost deals now use full fibre too, but premium packages still tend to offer faster tiers, stronger routers, better upload performance and quicker help when something goes wrong.
+We have compared the trade-offs across the UK and US markets so you can judge whether paying more is a smart investment or just an unnecessary monthly expense.

 THE GLOBAL SPEED GAP